Unpredictability: Sleep disruptions

 Anxiety

 When a person experiences anxiety, it can feel like nervousness or fear.
 Anxiety involves anticipating some kind of danger or negative event, either real or imagined.
 Anxiety can lead to physical reactions like an increased heart rate, shallow breathing, and/or muscle tension.
 It is an emotion that can be experienced both in the moment and over longer periods of time.
-In the short-term, anxiety can alert you to react to a perceived threat.
-When anxiety endures, it can develop into a clinical condition.
+When anxiety endures, it may indicate a more serious health concern that you may not be able to resolve or overcome on your own.

 If you are experiencing significant worry or anxiety that interferes with your day-to-day life (e.g., work, relationships, sleep, or other important parts of your life), it is recommended that you consult your health care provider.